-The lower leg is comprised of the muscles extending down through to the foot.
-Muscles, tendons and ligaments support the foot and join it to the upper portions of the leg, such as the calf.
-These systems work together for movement and when a portion of the system is injured the result is signified by pain.
-Nearly all causes of foot pain is grouped into one of three categories -- poor fitting shoes, medical conditions or injury from impact.
+The lower leg is composed of the muscles extending down through to the foot.
+Muscles, tendons and ligaments support the foot and join it to the upper portions of the leg such as the calf.
+These systems work together for movement, and when a portion of the system is injured, the result is signified by pain.
+Nearly all causes of foot pain are grouped into one of three categories — shoes that fit improperly, medical conditions or injury from impact.

-High impact movement such as running, aerobics or jumping can cause injury to the lower leg and foot area resulting in conditions such as plantar fasciitis or calf muscle strain.
+High-impact movement, such as running, aerobics and jumping, can cause injury to the lower leg and foot area, resulting in conditions such as plantar fasciitis or calf muscle strain.
 The plantar fascia is a band of tissue running across the bottom of the foot.
 Injury to this portion of the foot causes inflammation and pain that radiates up the leg over time.
-Tearing or rupture of the calf muscle from high impact activity can also cause intense pain.
+Tearing or rupture of the calf muscle from high-impact activity can also cause intense pain.
 Ineffective warmup prior to exercise increases the risk of calf strains.

 Lack of Orthopedic Support

 Shoes that fit too tightly and place pressure on the toes or supply minimal support to the arch of the foot cause foot pain.
 Orthotic devices can reduce foot and calf pain.
-However, other conditions such as obesity, causing undue weight on the lower limbs also factor into the level of pain experienced.
+However, other conditions, such as obesity, that cause undue weight on the lower limbs also factor into the level of pain experienced.
 See a podiatrist or physical therapist for an evaluation to determine which orthotic intervention is most appropriate for you.